umgbhalla/dotfiles/README.md

 Below are a list of things in no particular order that I plan to do but haven't yet implemented or had the time to configure.

 - fix ctags `-R` option in OSX (Darwin)
+- highlight opposite brace and contents in between braces when hovering on brace in `nvim`
+- Fix `ranger` color scheme in `nvim` plugin